 Topeka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Topeka in 2010 was $16,845, which is low income relative to Indiana and the nation.
-This equates to an annual income of $67,380 for a family of four.
+The per capita income in Topeka in 2018 was $25,280, which is middle income relative to Indiana and the nation.
+This equates to an annual income of $101,120 for a family of four.
+However, Topeka contains both very wealthy and poor people as well.

-Topeka is a somewhat ethnically-diverse town.
 The people who call Topeka home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Topeka residents report their race to be White, followed by Asian.
-Important ancestries of people in Topeka include Other Arab, Swiss, Irish, and English.
+The greatest number of Topeka residents report their race to be White.
+Important ancestries of people in Topeka include German, European, Swiss, Irish, and Other Arab.

 The most common language spoken in Topeka is English.
-Other important languages spoken here include West Germanic languages and Arabic.
+Other important languages spoken here include German/Yiddish and West Germanic languages.